klarsen1/NBA_RANKINGS/Playoffs/playoffs_2017.md

 We should always have a healthy dose of skepticism towards predictions from statistical models.
 In fact, sometimes we need to overrule a prediction because we know something that the model doesn't know.

 For example, despite what the model says, I think (and hope) we'll see another finals match-up between Golden State and Cleveland.
-I don't see Boston getting past Cleveland and maybe not even Chicago.
+I don't see Boston getting past Cleveland.
 Moreover, I wouldn't bet on the Spurs beating the Rockets, despite their better season record.

 But the Golden State victory prediction seems like a sure bet, barring any significant injuries or suspensions, of course.
 No need to doubt the model here.